 When we’re distracted, mistakes happen, and Christmas tends to be the one time of the year when employees let their guard down.
-During the holiday season, inboxes are flooded with eCards, messages from friends and family, delivery notifications from online retailers, and fraudsters use this flurry of online activity to launch mass phishing scams.
+During the holiday season, inboxes are flooded with eCards, discounts, messages from friends and family, delivery notifications from online shopping websites, and fraudsters use this flurry of activity to launch mass phishing scams.

 As the festive season approaches, organisations must ensure that staff remain vigilant against phishing attacks, delivered not only through external sources but also through what appears to be legitimate internal communications, such as emails from senior management or the latest updates on office opening hours.

 Staff need to be on their guard to ensure that they are prepared to deal with the influx of seasonal cyber scams.
 The best way to do this is to become familiar with the most frequently used attack methods by scammers at this time of year.

 The most popular type of seasonal phishing attack is linked to logistics.
 Scammers know that as Christmas approaches, people are sending lots of packages to friends or families or expecting the delivery of parcels themselves.

 Victims will receive an email from what appears to be a legitimate courier company informing them that they’ve missed the delivery of a parcel.
 The email will often be urgent in tone and warn the recipient that their package won’t be delivered in time for Christmas if they don’t act quickly.

 To select a new delivery time, they will be instructed to click on a link within the email, and upon clicking the link, they will be taken directly to a phishing website or their computer will be infected with malware.

 2. Christmas eCards

 eCards have become a very popular and inexpensive way to send friends and families a card at Christmas.
 Scammers have been quick to take advantage of this online format and use it as a guise to trick victims into downloading and installing malware.